fayzullarakhmatullayev/restaurant-app/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-In this project as backend is used json-placeholder Before initializise in another command terminal type following command
+In this project as backend is used json-serever
+Before initialize the app in another command terminal type following command

-json-placeholder --watch db.json
+json-serever --watch db.json